 - The instructions ask Do you see a blue Save’ button?

 - In the quoted portion: assume the typo is intended, and do not use Suggest Improvement.
 Instead, answer Yes or No depending on if there’s an exact match between the quoted typo and what you see within the app.

-- In unquoted text: you should use the SI category I see an additional problem that is not asked as part of the question.
+- In unquoted text: If the meaning of the step is accurate, you should use the SI category I see an additional problem that is not asked as part of the question.
 Alert the customer to the typo in the unquoted portion of the instruction or app, and move on with your test.
 Here are some examples of situations where you’d want to apply this logic:

 - The instructions say Click the red "Delete" btton. - remember that the question is asking you to click on a “Delete” button so you should answer the question first and foremost, and leave SI for the typo in ‘btton’